alttch/eva3/doc/snmp_traps.rst

 set_status - setting the item status
 ------------------------------------

-If the source device sends the trap notifications with the variable having the item status in the format similar to EVA, the handler can immediately change the status to the assigned one.
+If the source device sends trap notifications with variable having the item status in the format similar to EVA, the handler can immediately change the status to the assigned one.
 Each item can have only one **set_status** variable containing OID where item status is being set in a trap.

 Example: